CZ-NIC/knot/doc/reference.rst

 Optional port specification (default is 53) can be appended to each address using ``@`` separator.
 Use ``0.0.0.0`` for all configured IPv4 addresses or ``::`` for all configured IPv6 addresses.
 Filesystem path can be specified for listening on local unix SOCK_STREAM socket.
+Non-absolute path (i.e. not starting with ``/``) is relative to :ref:`server_rundir`.
 Non-local address binding is automatically enabled if supported by the operating system.

 Change of this parameter requires restart of the Knot server to take effect.